 As far as the triple camera setup is concerned, past rumors and leaked images propose that cameras will be placed vertically on the top corner on the back alongside a dual-LED flash.
 The third camera is expected to offer 5X hybrid zoom.
 The front of the P20 is tipped to sport a 24-megapixel dual camera setup along with the company’s own facial recognition system.
 This is set to be ten times more accurate than Apple’s Face ID.

 The Huawei P20, P20 Plus, and P20 Lite are all expected to sport edge-to-edge displays with a notch cut out similar to the iPhone X. Much like Apple’s latest iPhone, the notch on the P20 will have the cameras, earpiece and various sensors for facial recognition.
 The P20 Lite was recently certified by FCC where its schematics suggest that it could feature a 6.1-inch (1080×2280) display with an unconventionally long 19:9 display.
 The schematics further note that P20 Lite will measure 148x70mm.
-The phone is most likely to bear a dual rear camera setup and housing a 2900mAh battery.
+The phone will most likely have a dual rear camera setup and housing a 2900mAh battery.

 Huawei has also confirmed its presence at the MWC 2018 later this month.
 The company is also expected to announce the release of a few new products that could allegedly include a new Mediapad tablet, Huawei Pay and a successor to the Huawei Watch 2.
 However, nothing of this sort has been confirmed as of now.
 Buyers will have to wait until the end of the month to find out what Huawei has in store for them.